Marcos Paulo (footballer, born 2001): Atlético Madrid

 On 5 July 2021, Marcos Paulo was announced by La Liga club Atlético Madrid, joining in a free transfer and signing a five-year contract.
 On 24 August 2021, he joined Primeira Liga side Famalicão on a season-long loan deal.

 On 1 September 2022, Marcos Paulo was loaned to Segunda División side CD Mirandés, for one year.
 On 28 December, he returned to Brazil and joined Série A club São Paulo on loan until the end of the 2023 season.

 On 29 August 2024, Marcos Paulo joined Belgian side RWD Molenbeek on a one-year loan deal with a buyout clause.
 Molenbeek terminated the loan early on 7 November 2024.

 Boavista

-On 23 January 2025, Marcos Paulo signed a three-year contract with Boavista back in his adopted country.
+On 23 January 2025, Marcos Paulo signed a three-year contract with Série D club Boavista.
+Three months later, he was sent on loan to Série B club Operário Ferroviário until the end of the 2025 season.

+Juventude

+On 13 January 2026, Marcos Paulo moved to Série B club Juventude, signing a one-year contract.

 International career

 Marcos Paulo is eligible to represent Portugal through his maternal grandfather, born in Vila Cova, Vila Real.
 He made his international debut for Portugal under-18 on 17 April 2019 as a 52nd-minute substitute for Tiago Araújo in a 1–1 home draw with France.
 In the following days he scored in wins over Mexico (two in a 3–1 victory) and Denmark as his team won the Porto International Tournament.

 Marcos Paulo's first involvement with the under-19 team was at the 2019 Toulon Tournament.
 He played the first two games of a group-stage elimination, and scored in a 3–2 win over reigning champions England in Salon-de-Provence.